 STAY AT HOME MOM CONS

 Spending all day at home can feel lonely, especially if you have your hands full with small children.

 Some women are introverts by nature, so this wouldn’t be a big disadvantage.

-On the other hand, many women feel that being stuck in the house all day for multiple days at a time can start to take a toll.
+On the other hand, many women feel that being stuck in the house all day for multiple days at a time can start to take a mental and emotional toll.